-no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things,
+puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things,

 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness.
 (Galatians 5:22) Did your flesh try to seek justice for a perceived wrong or battle to get your own way?
-Explain. - Reflection 2: Were you unkind?
+Explain.
+Reflection 2: Were you unkind?
 The opposite of kindness is unkindness.
 Be kindly affectionate to one another with brotherly love, in honor giving preference to one another.
 (Romans 12:10) Did you provoke your spouse?
 Did you get angry, raise your voice, or say hurtful things?
 Did you judge or ignore, or are you resentful toward your spouse?
 Explain.
-Define the COM of the Language with the blank to the language and the company of Reflection 3: Was jealousy a motive behind the reaction toward your spouse?
+Reflection 3: Was jealousy a motive behind the reaction toward your spouse?
 Let us behave properly as in the day, not in carousing and drunkenness, not in sexual promiscuity and sensuality, not in strife and jealousy.
 But put on the Lord Jesus Christ, and make no provision for the flesh in regard to its lusts.
 (Romans 13:13-14 NASB) Respond to the question.